RocketLeagueMapmaking/RL-docs/docs/essential/03_installing.md

 ![alt text](../.vuepress/public/images/image149.png "UT Sample Game will cause great sadness")

-**Install with an Empty Game.** The Sample Game has lots of cool things, but they’re completely irrelevant to Rocket League.
+**Install with an Empty Game.** The Sample Game has lots of cool things, but they’re completely irrelevant to Rocket League and will only cause trouble.
 Sorry.

 ![alt text](../.vuepress/public/images/image243.png "Or whatever you wanna name it")